znti/dojot-web/README.md

 ```

 ### set(deviceData)
-Creates a new device based on data sent on {deviceData}
+Creates a new device based on data sent on `deviceData`

 ```js
 Devices.set({